dwavesystems/dwave-ocean-sdk/docs/overview/solving_problems.rst

        >>> csp = dwavebinarycsp.ConstraintSatisfactionProblem(dwavebinarycsp.BINARY)
        >>> csp.add_constraint(gates.and_gate(['x1', 'x2', 'y1']))  # add an AND gate
        >>> bqm = dwavebinarycsp.stitch(csp)

+The resultant BQM of this AND gate may look like this:

+>>> bqm     # doctest: +SKIP
+BinaryQuadraticModel({'x1': 0.0, 'x2': 0.0, 'y1': 6.0},
+...                  {('x2', 'x1'): 2.0, ('y1', 'x1'): -4.0, ('y1', 'x2'): -4.0},
+...                  -1.5,
+...
+Vartype.BINARY)

+The members of the two dicts are linear and quadratic coefficients, respectively, the third term is a constant offset associated with the model, and the fourth shows the variable types in this model are binary.

 For more detailed information on the parts of Ocean programming model and how they work together, see :ref:`oceanstack`.